 Photos may be taken during a patient’s consultation to assess for further analysis.
 Once he has taken a patient’s case and desired outcomes into consideration, Dr. Brown will be able to provide a cost estimate to the patient.

-Please feel free to contact our office La Jolla or Coronado offices to schedule your consultation today!
+Please feel free to contact our La Jolla, Coronado, or Del Mar offices to schedule your consultation today!